 The OECD Development Assistance Committee became part of the OECD by Ministerial Resolution on 23 July 1961.
 It is a unique international forum of many of the largest funders of aid, including 30 DAC Members.
-The World Bank, IMF and UNDP participate as observers.
+Asian Development Bank, African Development Bank, Inter-American Development Bank, International Monetary Fund, United Nations Development Programme and the World Bank participate as observers.

 |The DAC has the mandate to:|